sgkit-dev/sgkit/docs/getting_started.rst

 Data structures
 ~~~~~~~~~~~~~~~

-There are currently no data models in the library that attempt to capture the complexity of many (or even common)
-analyses and the data structures that would support them -- operations are applied primarily to Xarray
-`Dataset <http://xarray.pydata.org/en/stable/data-structures.html#dataset>`_ objects instead.
-Users are free to manipulate data
+Sgkit uses Xarray `Dataset <http://xarray.pydata.org/en/stable/data-structures.html#dataset>`_ objects to model genetic data.
-within these objects as they see fit, but they must do so within the confines of a set of conventions for variable
+Users are free to manipulate quantities within these objects as they see fit and a set of conventions for variable names,
-names, dimensions, and underlying data types.
-The example below illustrates a ``Dataset`` format that would result
+dimensions and underlying data types is provided to aid in workflow standardization.
+The example below illustrates a
-from an assay expressible as `VCF <https://en.wikipedia.org/wiki/Variant_Call_Format>`_,
+``Dataset`` format that would result from an assay expressible as `VCF <https://en.wikipedia.org/wiki/Variant_Call_Format>`_,
 `PLINK <https://www.cog-genomics.org/plink2>`_ or `BGEN <https://www.well.ox.ac.uk/~gav/bgen_format/>`_.
 This is a guideline however, and a ``Dataset`` seen in practice might include many more or fewer variables and dimensions.

+..
+  This image was generated as an export from https://docs.google.com/drawings/d/1NheB6LCvvkB4C0nAoSFwoYVZ3mtOPaseGmg_mZvcQ8I/edit?usp=sharing

 .. image:: _static/data-structures-xarray.jpg
     :width: 600